workoelho/workoelho/README.md

 ## About

-- Bespoke Node web application with middleware support.
+- Bespoke web application in TypeScript.
+- Middleware support.
-- URLPattern for matching routes.
+- URLPattern for routing.
 - esbuild via tsx.
 - JSX for templating.
 - Prisma for dealing with the database.